vuongvu01/armor-forked/README.md

 ## Branching model

 In this project we use a simplified Git Flow branching model:
+* `feature branches` to develop separate features
+* `dev` branch to contain several new features and test them together before making a release (this is the default branch)
 * `master` branch to make releases
-* `dev` branch to combine several features and test them together before making a release
-* `feature branches` to develop separate features

 ## Contribution rules